facebook

 Enterprise-Grade Backing

-With IBM, Intel, and Accenture among its contributors, Hyperledger has strong credibility and long-term support.
+With IBM, Intel, and Accenture among its contributors, the project has strong credibility and long-term support.

 4